d2l-ai/d2l-en/chapter_appendix/math.md

 # Mathematical Basics

-This section summarizes the basic knowledge of linear algebra, differentiation, and probability required to understand the contents in this book.
-To avoid long discussions of mathematical knowledge not required to understand this book, a few definitions in this section are slightly simplified.
+This section summarizes basic tools from linear algebra, differentiation, and probability required to understand the contents in this book.
+We avoid details beyond the bare minimum to keep things streamlined and easily accessible.
+In some cases we simplify things to keep them easily accessible.
+For more background see e.g. the excellent [Data Science 100](http://ds100.org) course at UC Berkeley.

 ## Linear Algebra

-Below we summarize the concepts of vectors, matrices, operations, norms, eigenvectors, and eigenvalues.
+This is a brief summary of vectors, matrices, operators, norms, eigenvectors, and eigenvalues.
+They're needed since a significant part of deep learning revolves around manipulating matrices and vectors.
+For a much more in-depth introduction to linear algebra in Python see e.g. the [Jupyter notebooks] of Gilbert Strang's MIT course on [Linear Algebra](https://www.amazon.com/exec/obidos/ASIN/0980232716/).

 ### Vectors

-Vectors in this book refer to column vectors.
+By default we refer to column vectors in this book.
 An $n$-dimensional vector $\mathbf{x}$ can be written as

 $$
 \mathbf{x} =